ghickman/ghickman.co.uk/source/_posts/2010-09-26-creating-a-contact-page-for-jekyll-with-sinatra.markdown

 {{ 463598 | gist: 'default.haml' }}

-Nothing special here, just a bog standard Jekyll layout (well almost, this one is in HAML as I use [RickGuk's Jekyll fork](http://github.com/richguk/jekyll)) with
+Nothing special here, just a bog standard Jekyll layout (well almost, this one is in HAML as I use [RickGuk's Jekyll fork](http://github.com/richguk/jekyll)) with a HAML interpreter bolted on.

-The contact page itself is nothing special.
-An HTML(5) form that displays some extra bits if we find errors.
+The contact page itself is an HTML(5) form that displays some extra bits if we find errors.
 The test app is done using some HTML 5 specific elements like the email input box but there's no big leaps from HTML 4.

 {{ 463598 | gist: 'contact.haml' }}